What should your travel essentials list include? These are the are the must-have things that you should prepare and pack for your trip to Seville.

 Having a print out with a list of your hotel reservations in Seville is helpful for hotel staff as well as for yourself.
 Keep it in your carry-on luggage.
 Or save it on your smartphone so you can always have it with you.

 You’ll be asked to fill in your first night’s hotel address in your landing card before immigration, so a list is handy.
-Also, having all the accommodation address will be useful for taxi drivers.
+Also, having all the accommodation addresses will be useful for taxi drivers.

 There’s still no quicker way to get a sense of the big picture than looking at a nice map.